RefewDev/PortScanTool/README.md

 Have you install nmap?
 1) Yes
 2) No
-If you type 2,there will be an automatic download
+If you type 2,there will be an automatic download and after will start the scan while if you type 1, will start the scan
 ```

 # WARNING